analysiscenter/radio/docs/intro/pipelines.rst

         .run(batch_size=8, lazy=True, shuffle=True)
     )

-The simpler approach is to use :func:`~radio.pipelines.pipelines.get_crops`-function that manufactures frequently used preprocessing pipelines.
-With :func:`~radio.pipelines.pipelines.get_crops` you can get the pipeline written above in two lines of code:
+The simpler approach is to use :func:`~.pipelines.get_crops`-function that manufactures frequently used preprocessing pipelines.
+With :func:`~.pipelines.get_crops` you can get the pipeline written above in two lines of code:

 .. code-block:: python